aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/image-management/add-image-to-postscript-ps-document/_index.md

 document.Translate(100, 100);
 ```

-## Step 5: Add Image to Document
+## Step 5: Insert Bitmap into PS Document

-Load a Bitmap object from an image file and apply transformations.
-Add the image to the PS document.
+Load a `Bitmap` object from an image file and apply transformations.
+This is the core of **how to add image** – we draw the bitmap onto the PS canvas.

 ```csharp
 using (Bitmap image = new Bitmap(dataDir + "TestImage Format24bppRgb.jpg"))